Charles H. Bennett (illustrator): Children’s books

-In addition to this dedication, the book has a strong family flavour, with comments from family members after each story.
-As well as Charles, Elizabeth and the children, there are also comments from Grandmamma, Grandfather, Uncle George (Toon) and an unnamed aunt.
-Similarly, The Sorrowful Ending of Noodledoo (1865) was dedicated to his son George who had been ill, although "as he got better his temper fell sick."
-Lightsome and the Little Golden Lady (1866), probably his best children's book, also begins with a family dedication.
-Charles thanks "my dear Charley" (by now 16) who had written down the story from his father's telling, a task which had given them both much enjoyment.
+In addition to this dedication, the book has comments from family members after each story.

+Similarly, The Sorrowful Ending of Noodledoo (1865) was dedicated to Bennett's son George, who had been ill, although "as he got better his temper fell sick."
+Lightsome and the Little Golden Lady (1866) also begins with a family dedication in which Charles thanks "my dear Charley" (by now 16) who had written down the story from his father's telling, a task which had given them both much enjoyment.

 In addition to his own children's books, Charles Bennett provided the illustrations for Tom Hood's Jingles and Jokes for the Little Folks (1865) as well as for books of fairy tales by Henry Morley and Mark Lemon.

 Shadows and Fables

 Among Charles Bennett's best known and best loved books were his Shadows series.
-In Shadow and Substance (1860), Charles Bennett and Robert Barnabas Brough (with whom he had collaborated on the 1854 edition of Punch and Judy) describe the eidolograph, a magic lantern of which Charles Bennett is named as the "sole inventor and original patentee."
-The shadows cast by the eidolograph indicate the true character and personality of the sitter.
-Thus a fat schoolboy's shadow is portrayed as a snail while Charles Bennett becomes an ass.
-The collection of shadow pictures was reprinted several times in coloured versions without the accompanying text and seems to have been something of a best seller.
-The shadow of a man leaning on a post shows him to be "A Queer Fish" and that of a young woman servant depicts a black slave.
-The Shadows illustrations first appeared in the Illustrated Times, which also published his weekly series of Studies in Darwinesque Development in 1863.
-These circular drawings, in which various animal species evolve into human beings, were published posthumously in the book, Character Sketches, Development Drawings and Original Pictures of Wit and Humour, in 1872.
-The most reprinted of Charles Bennett's books has been his illustrated version of Aesop's fables.
+In Shadow and Substance (1860), Charles Bennett and Robert Barnabas Brough (with whom he had collaborated on the 1854 edition of Punch and Judy) describe a fictional magic lantern which they call the eidolograph.
+The shadows cast by the eidolograph indicate the true character and personality of the sitter; for example, a fat schoolboy's shadow is portrayed as a snail while Charles Bennett becomes an ass.
+The collection of shadow illustrations was reprinted several times in colour without the accompanying text and seems to have been something of a best seller.
+The shadow of a man leaning on a post shows him to be "A Queer Fish" and that of a young woman servant depicts a Black slave.

+The Shadows illustrations first appeared in The Illustrated Times, which also published his weekly series of Studies in Darwinesque Development in 1863.
+These circular drawings, in which various animal species evolve into human beings, were published posthumously in the book Character Sketches, Development Drawings and Original Pictures of Wit and Humour in 1872.

+The most reprinted of Charles Bennett's books has been his illustrated version of Aesop's Fables.
 First published in 1857, it has reappeared many times, most recently in 1978, with a French translation in 1979 (Le renard qui avait la queue coupée et autres fables adaptées et dessinées par Bennett).